 May 3, 2013

 Femininity and Feminism in Tango (II)

 Some people believe that with practice anyone could play either role equally well in tango (see Comment), which I doubt.
-Men are not good at playing the feminine role not because they are not given the chance to practice, but because they are born masculine.
+Men are not good at playing the feminine role not because they are not given the chance, but because they are born masculine.
 A man does not have a woman’s physique, softness, lightness and flexibility.
 He also does not have the female psychology evolved due to women’s reproductive nature, their need for beauty (to attract male), affection, protection and security.
 These traits impact how women dance.
 On the other hand, women do not have men’s build and strength.
 They do not have the male psychology evolved due to men’s hunting nature, their need for taking initiatives, keeping under control, and protecting women.
-If men and women were naturally good at the reversed roles, tango would have been danced differently.
+If men and women were naturally good at the opposite roles, tango would have been danced differently.

 Tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement rather than un-equalize the opposite sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual submission and cooperation rather than confrontation and power struggle, and that love triumphs over hostility.
-While individualism and feminism focus on our individuality and independence, tango focuses on the partnership and oneness of the two.
+While individualism and feminism focus on the individuality and independence of the individual, tango focuses on the partnership and oneness of the team.
 It asks us to be friendly, submissive, humble, adaptive, cooperative, agreeable and yielding.
 Tango proves that the two sexes can form a harmonious relationship by conforming to these values.
 Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance.
 (See The World Needs a different Philosophy.)